nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Format**: `unmark INDEX`

-- Unmarks the event at the specified `INDEX`.
+- Unmarks the event at the specified `INDEX`
   - The `INDEX` refers to the index number in the displayed events list.
   - The `INDEX` must be a positive integer 1, 2, 3, …